benny-dreamly/mow/worlds/generic/docs/setup_en.md

 `MultiworldGGServer.exe` and pointing the resulting file selection prompt to the `.archipelago` file or the generated compressed folder will begin hosting.

-## Connecting to an MultiworldGG Server
+## Connecting to a MultiworldGG Server

 The actual method of connection will vary depending on the game, so follow that game's setup guide, but all games will use the same general connection info noted here.